nubank/matcher-combinators/README.md

 ## Features

 - Pretty-printed diffs when the actual result doesn't match the expected matcher
-- Integrates with clojure.test and midje
+- Integrates with `clojure.test` and `midje`
-- Good readability by providing default interpretations of core clojure data-structures as matcher combinators
+- Good readability by providing default interpretations of core Clojure data-structures as matcher combinators

 | Midje checkers | Matcher combinators |
 | ------- | ----- |